garrandall/popular-music-data/tracks/cocktales-too--hort.md

 I'm Too $hort baby, I don't stop mackin
 I grab the microphone and I don't stop rappin.
 You can bet your life as I spit these raps
-I'll be funkin em up like that.....
+I'll be funkin em up like that...
 BITCH